DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 ~~~~~~~~~

 Libraries marked as ``experimental`` are entirely not considered part of an ABI
-version, and may change without warning at any time.
+version.
+All functions in such libraries may be changed or removed without prior notice.